 Then extend your left arm overhead while simultaneously straightening your right leg.
 Return to the starting position.

-Targets: Deep transverse abs, lower abs, obliques, thighs and pelvic floor.
+Targets: Deep transverse abdominal muscles (TVA), lower abs, obliques, thighs and pelvic floor.

 Place your right hand on your left knee (opposite hand to opposite knee).
 Think about intentionally pressing your right hand into your left knee to create tension in your core.